gagolews/genieclust/README.md

 a disadvantage the use of all the classical linkage criteria but the single linkage one.
-However, it is known that the single linkage clustering algorithm is very sensitive to outliers, produces highly skewed dendrograms, and therefore usually does not reflect the true underlying data structure -unless the clusters are well-separated.
+However, it is known that the single linkage clustering algorithm is very sensitive to outliers, produces highly skewed dendrograms and therefore usually does not reflect the true underlying data structure -- unless the clusters are well-separated.

 To overcome its limitations, we proposed a new hierarchical clustering linkage criterion called Genie.
 Namely, our algorithm links two clusters